-How does the use of derivatives attain the environmental or social characteristics
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-To what minimum extent are sustainable investments with an environmental objective
+To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-Does the financial product invest in fossil gas and/or nuclear energy related activities
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?